-- Operating engine at less than full speed (fast) reduces engines operating efficiency. - Full speed (fast) offers the best bagging and mower performance.
+- Operating engine at less than full speed (fast) reduces the engine's operating efficiency. - Full speed (fast) offers the best mower performance.

-TO MOVE FORWARD AND BACKWARD (See Fig.10)
+TO MOVE FORWARD AND BACKWARD (See Fig. 8)

 The direction and speed of movement is controlled by the forward and reverse drive pedals.